SU-SWS/sws-year-in-review/README.md

 # SWS Year In Review

-This project aims to create a comprehensive year-end review website for SWS (Stanford Web Services) using Next.js and MDX to showcase achievements, statistics, and a timeline of events throughout the year.

 ## Overview

-The SWS Year In Review website is designed to encapsulate the accomplishments, key metrics, and significant events of the year.
-It offers a single-page interface divided into several sections:

-- Additional information to come
-- ...
+This project aims to create a comprehensive year-end review website for SWS (Stanford Web Services) using Next.js to showcase achievements, statistics, and a timeline of events throughout the year.

 ## Getting Started